Election (2024 film)

-Election is a 2024 Indian Tamil-language political thriller film directed by Thamizh and produced by Reel Good Films.
-The film stars Vijay Kumar in the lead role, alongside Preethi Asrani, Richa Joshi (in her feature film debut), George Maryan, Pavel Navageethan, Dileepan and Rajeev Anand.
+Election is a 2024 Indian Tamil-language political action thriller film directed by Thamizh and produced by Reel Good Films.
+The film stars Vijay Kumar in the lead role, alongside Preethi Asrani, and Richa Joshi (in her feature film debut).

 The film was officially announced in July 2022 under the tentative title Production: 1, as it is the first venture for Reel Good Films, and the official title was announced in February 2024.
 Principal photography commenced the same month.
 It was shot predominantly in Chennai in a single schedule of 62 days, wrapping by early-September.
 The film has music composed by Govind Vasantha, cinematography handled by Mahendran Jayaraju and editing by C.S.
 Prem Kumar.

 Election was released on 17 May 2024 in theatres.

 Plot

 Nadarasan, uninterested in politics, runs for panchayat leader to honor his father.
 As he delves into the murky world of election politics, he faces violence, rivalry, and betrayals.